 Melons thrive in slightly acidic conditions.
 The best soil for watermelon should have a pH balance between 6.0-6.8.
 Consider adding a soil acidifier if the planting location is particularly alkaline.

 To truly create the best soil for watermelon growth, you should pay careful attention to the available nutrients.
-Not all dirt is the same, so starting off with a soil test is wise to determine what needs to be added.
+Not all dirt is the same, so again, starting with a soil test is wise to determine what needs to be added.

 You must be mindful of the growth stage of your watermelon plants to ensure soil amendments are added at the proper times.
 Watermelon plants need different minerals throughout the growing season.
 You can get away with using a balanced fertilizer all year, but you will see better results if you cater to the plant’s current needs.

 From a seedling’s first set of true leaves until it starts flowering is called the foliage stage.
-To promote strong plant development, you should amend the soil with a high-nitrogen fertilizer.
+To promote strong plant development, you should amend the soil with a high-nitrogen starter fertilizer.

 Once your watermelon plant is fully mature and ready to reproduce, it reaches the flowering and fruiting stage.
 During this period, its nutritional needs change significantly.